BAF Shaheen College Chattogram: History

-BAF Shaheen College Chittagong was established in 1978 by the Bangladesh Air Force.
-It added a higher secondary section in the 1985–86 academic year.
-In 2006, English-medium instruction in the National Curriculum and Textbook Board (NCTB) curriculum was introduced for classes 2 through 5.
+It was established in 1978 as a school and in the session 1985-1986, it was upgraded to Higher Secondary Level.
+Here co-education is rendered from KG-XII.

 Campus

-The college is located in the Bangladesh Air Force's Jahurul Haque Base in Chittagong, in the airport area of Patenga Thana.
+The college is located in the Bangladesh Air Force's Jahurul Haque Base in Chattogram, in the airport area of Patenga Thana.

 It has a playground fields on its front and in the east side.
 It has a new building of five stories that is combined with the old building.
-Every year an inter shaheen football competition is held here.

 Classrooms and others

 BAF Shaheen College Chattogram has projector enabled classrooms.
-All new classrooms now has projectors installed.
 CCTV runs all over the campus.